Ten coolest tablets of 2018

 For those who are keen to use the Windows operating system, then the Samsung Galaxy Book could be a good move.
 This will cost you £650 but it has an impressive Core i5 processor to give you top-level performance.

 Those with a tight budget might want to check out the Amazon Fire HD 8.
-This will only set you back £80, and whilst it looks a little unusual, it has enough processing power to cope with games like the Gladiator slots and many more top media applications.
+This will only set you back £80, and whilst it looks a little unusual, it has enough processing power to cope with games and many more top media applications.

 If you are looking for the best Android tablet, then we’d probably recommend splashing out £599 on the Samsung Galaxy Tab S4.
 This has an impressive 2560 x 1600 display and you even get a free S-Pen too.